2018 Penn Quakers football team

 The 2018 Penn Quakers football team represented the University of Pennsylvania during the 2018 NCAA Division I FCS football season.
 They were led by fourth-year head coach Ray Priore and played their home games at Franklin Field.
 They were a member of the Ivy League.
 They finished the season 6–4 overall 3–3 in Ivy League play to place in a three-way tie for fourth.
 Penn averaged 7,767 fans per game.

-Previous season

-The Quakers finished the 2017 season 6–4, 4–3 in Ivy League play, to finish in fourth place.